-She storytold being at the bottom of the pool, a shadow breeching the surface, and a darkness swimming toward her.
+She storytold being at the bottom of the pool, then a shadow breeched the surface, followed by a darkness swimming toward her.

-The next thing she remembers is looking down at people hovering around her body.
+The next thing she remembered was looking down at people hovering around her body.
 She’s high enough in the air to see the pool and the crowd.

 She does not miss being in her body.
-She knows a warmth of Light.
+She knows the warmth from a Light.

 She remembers their faces wore masks of horror.

-I remember being thrown into a pool as a young one, hmm, maybe I was my five-years-old self.
+I remember being thrown into a pool as a young one, hmm, maybe I was five-years-old.

 I remember resonating hell on earth and in my heart.

 I’ll never forget kicking my legs and willing myself toward those steps.
-I remember my shin hitting that plaster so hard I can’t forget thanks to emotional time travel.
+I’ll always remember my shin hitting that plaster so hard.
+Ha, I can’t forget thanks to emotional time travel.

 On Tuesday afternoon, I connected with an aging-out woman wearing big hair and a purple sweater.

-Then I tell her what I wanted to tell her before we shared our first words on that three-hour-flight.
+Then I told her what I wanted to tell her before we shared our first words on that three-hour-flight.

-I tell her that I can just feel her Spirit.
+I told her that I can just feel her Spirit.

-“I am a man of Faith,” I say.
+“I am a man of Faith,” I said.

 I will never forget this woman’s Light shining bright.